-'Is that your slave?': Hamilton florist accused of racially vilifying Māori customer
+'Is that your slave?': Hamilton shop owner accused of racially vilifying Māori customer

 - Peters' blunder: NZ First's second 'woke brigade' tweet deleted after racial slur - NZ Herald

-The incident allegdly occurred at The Plant Planet at 11am yesterday.
+The incident allegdly occurred at The Plant Place at 11am yesterday.

 "Just as I was going up to the counter there was an older lady coming from the side so I said 'you go in front of me' so she did," Dean told the Herald.